Razat94/learngit/README.md

 				It is now part of the next commit batch (called the <em>index</em>).
 				If you git commit, it becomes:

 * <strong> unmodified/unchanged:</strong> The file has not changed since its last commit.
 					  If you modify it, it becomes:

 * <strong> modified/unstaged:  	</strong> The file has been modified but is not part of the next commit yet.
 					  You can stage it again with ` $ git add ` command.

+> Please note that the last three states are all considered to be tracked.

-Also: You can untrack an uncommited file with git rm --cached filename and unstage a staged file with git reset HEAD <file>
+Also: You can untrack an uncommited file with git rm --cached filename

-It is important to note that Staged files are files that are listed in the Staging Area.
-Unstaged files are files that aren't staged yet i.e. files that are in working directory but not in the staging area.
-It is also important to note that Tracked/Untracked files is synonymous to Staged/Unstaged files.

 > In Git, the commit you are currently on is known as the HEAD commit.
 > In many cases, the last, most recently made commit is the HEAD commit.